marcelocanga/assessment-streamlabs-electron/README.md

 - The OBS app starts when the frontend comes up.
 It is configured to stream to Twitch
 - The executable is called from main.js in assesment-streamlab-electron
 - alternatively, a native module has been built, from where OBS can be called
-- For now, cmake-js is being used to build electron native module
+- For now, node-gyp is being used to build electron native module

 ## To Use